Updated for 2024. Now includes nursing internships abroad!

 Who can go?

-Depending on the program, volunteer opportunities are open to professional nurses, to nursing students, and even to those with no healthcare background, but who’d like to learn more.
-For those interested in nursing, but who don’t have background in it yet, Plan My Gap Year and other organizations offer observational placements for volunteers that would like to learn about medicine and healthcare.
+Depending on the program, volunteer/intern opportunities are open to professional nurses, to nursing students, and even to those with no healthcare background, but who’d like to learn more or volunteer in support of their nursing school applications.
+For example, IVHQ’s nursing programs are open to both nursing students and professionals.
+GoEco has practical programs for experienced professionals as well as health promotion programs for those without any experiences.
+An overseas volunteer experience can even serve as a powerful story for your essay for nursing school scholarships (check out this example nurse essay).
+For those interested in nursing, but who do not have any background yet, can also look at African Impact who offer observational placements for volunteers and interns who would like to learn about medicine and healthcare.

 Nursing professionals can put their expertise to great use overseas through organizations like Maximo Nivel, which offers nursing placements in Latin America.
-If you’re interested in affordable volunteering options in Africa, we recommend checking out Agape Volunteers, which desperately needs nurses and nursing students in Ghana, Tanzania, and Kenya.
-Unlike most volunteer programs, Agape is really unique in that they don’t charge a separate application fee and comprehensive trip insurance is included free of charge, making them one of the most affordable volunteer programs in Africa.
+If you’re interested in affordable volunteering options, we recommend checking out Volunteering Solutions which desperately needs nurses and nursing students in Sri Lanka.

 Ready to go?